DataONEorg/dataone-integration/README.txt

 3. install a Java JDK if necessary (compiling the tests via maven requires a JDK)

-3. checkout this project, if necessary, either the development branch (/trunk) or a released branch (/branches/D1_INTEGRATION_v[X].[Y] For example: svn co https://repository.dataone.org/software/cicore/trunk/d1_integration svn co https://repository.dataone.org/software/cicore/branches/D1_INTEGRATION_v1.1
+4. checkout this project, if necessary, either the development branch (/trunk) or a released branch (/branches/D1_INTEGRATION_v[X].[Y] For example: svn co https://repository.dataone.org/software/cicore/trunk/d1_integration svn co https://repository.dataone.org/software/cicore/branches/D1_INTEGRATION_v1.1

-4. from the checked-out d1_integration top-level directory, build the .war file (the web app)
+5. from the checked-out d1_integration top-level directory, build the .war file (the web app)
       $ mvn package

-5. run the MNWebTester:
+6. run the MNWebTester:
       $ java -jar target/MNWebTester_<some version and build number>.war

       # this starts an embedded jetty server that will be listening on port 6680

-6. run / connect to the MNWebTester by pointing your browser to
+7. run / connect to the MNWebTester by pointing your browser to

      http://localhost:6680

+     Note: If you get an exception that tells you there was a problem compiling with javac and a full JDK is required instead of a JRE, you may need to change your java config to make sure the JDK is enabled and to disable JREs, or do step 6 with this parameter:

+     java -jar -Dorg.apache.jasper.compiler.disablejsr199=true target/MNWebTester_<some version and build number>.war

-7. from the browser page, enter the url of the Member Node you wish to test, and choose the tests you wish to run.
+8. from the browser page, enter the url of the Member Node you wish to test, and choose the tests you wish to run.